-Ernst: Caprice on Schubert's Erlkonig
+Ernst: Caprice on Schubert's Erlkönig

-Sibelius: Four pieces for violin and piano
+Sibelius: Berceuse and Mazurka for violin and piano

-Foster: Jeanie with the Light Brown Hair
+Foster, arr.
+Heifitz: Jeanie with the Light Brown Hair

 Bach: Sonata No.1

 violinists in the UK.
 Since his Royal Festival Hall debut at 15 when he played the Lark Ascending, Charlie's solo engagements have included appearances with the BBC National Orchestra of Wales, the RTE Concert Orchestra in Dublin and the English Chamber Orchestra.

 He has simultaneously directed and performed Vaughan-Williams’ Concerto Accademico with Silk Street Sinfonia and has performed the Mendelssohn Violin Concerto with the Young Musicians Symphony Orchestra in St John's Smith Square.

 Charlie has won numerous prestigious competitions for instrumentalists in Wales and the UK including the coveted Blue Riband Instrumental Prize at the National Eisteddfod.
 He is much in demand as a recitalist and enjoys talking to

 With the support of Cardiff City Council and the Welsh Livery Guild, he has studied for the past six summers at the Cambridge International String Academy, working with international

 Charlie led the National Children’s Orchestra of Great Britain for three years, where he was awarded Leverhulme Scholarships.
 He is the youngest ever player

 with the John Wilson Orchestra, with whom he performed at the summer Prom Concerts at the Royal Albert Hall.
-He has also performed with the Nidum Ensemble and the
+He has also performed with the Nidum Ensemble and the London Concertante.

 person to receive the prestigious Composer’s Medal for Under 25s at the Urdd Eisteddfod.
 Following this, the BBC National Orchestra of Wales asked Charlie to write this piece for orchestra with solo violin and soprano.
 Charlie's tone poem, called "Cariad

 Cyntaf" or "First Love" was premiered by BBC NOW, international soprano Rebecca Evans and Charlie at St David's Hall as part of their St David's Day celebratory concert in 2017.It was broadcast live on Radio Cymru to great acclaim.

 Charlie studies music at Oxford University.
 Since starting in Autumn 2017, he has given recitals at the Beaminster Festival, Rhosygilwen International Concert Series, a number of concerto performances and played with John Wilson Orchestra

 in their tour covering the length and breadth of Britain.